 SVT and the Town of Harvard are teaming up to purchase the 60-acre Smith Property on the Harvard-Littleton line.
-When combined with a conservation restriction that the Littleton Conservation Trust (LCT) holds on the property, the purchase will protect this land forever.
+When combined with a conservation restriction that the Littleton Conservation Trust (LCT) holds on the property, the purchase will protect this land forever and allow us to open the land for public access.

 The Smith Property consists of 60 acres of forest, open fields, wetlands, and old farm fields.
 The property is wedged between Black Pond in Harvard and Beaver Brook in Littleton, with 1200 feet of frontage on both sides of Whitcomb Avenue in Harvard and Littleton.